 Click on the link above for the college policies on attendance and absences.
 Your instructor may have additional guidelines specific to this course.

-\ You will need to access each link separately through your Web browser (for example: Mozilla Firefox, Chrome, Microsoft Edge or Safari) to print each link's information.
+\ You will need to access each link separately through your Web browser (for example: Mozilla rirejox, Chrome, 1 nierosoji Luge or saj fari) to print each link s injornation.